gvwilson/thirdbit/src/fiction/santas/index.md

 Captain Snood cleared her throat.
 "Speaking of robots,
-we still need to figure out who's making them."
+I don't suppose she gave you any idea of who's making them?"

 Finner blinked.
 "It's not you?